 “When I was at OMA we had a small PR team and today at MVRDV I have editors from big media that work for me.
-We now pay for photographs, writers and we are doing the journalism of the past in the editing studios.
-Of course, it is expensive and if you can’t afford to pay for it as a small office or firm, you should still do these things by learning how to communicate, to write and deliver your own creations in a way that attracts people.“
+We now pay for photographs, writing and we’re doing work that in the past was done by journalists in the editing studios.
+Of course, it is expensive and while you can’t afford to pay for it as a small office or firm, you should still do these things by learning how to communicate, to write and deliver your own creations in a way that attracts people.“

 Andreea Robu-Movilă: You worked with OMA and shaped the image of MVRDV and as we all know, you really did a great job!
 I know you are not an architect, but how did architecture influence your personal development?

 Jan Knikker: I should have become an architect, probably.
 When I was a kid I was always looking at buildings.
 I wouldn’t do anything but play with LEGO, but I didn’t have any technical talent.

 A.R.M.: Maybe you just believed you were that way.